nepluno/libwetcloth/README.md

 You may check the Mantra nodes in the output classifier for the rendering settings.
 You can also connect these nodes to HQueue nodes for distributed rendering on a render farm.

+Houdini 16.5 is used for our case.
+You may need an equivalent or higher version to open the project files.
+For more information and tutorials of Houdini, please visit the SideFX website (https://www.sidefx.com/).

 Contact
 -----------
 Please contact the author (yf2320@columbia.edu) for questions and bug report, or consulting for the usage of this code base.